adwait1-g/adwait1-g.github.io/_posts/non-technical/2025-02-28-on-the-mdi-pgdm-ib-program.md

 2. Your landlord would give you your proof-of-residence, also called Woh­nungs­ge­ber­be­stä­ti­gung[10](https://allaboutberlin.com/docs/wohnungsgeberbestatigung).
 It is simply a proof that the landlord gives to the tenant that the tenant has moved in on so and so date and he actually lives at that address.
 Ensure you receive this proof-of-residence as soon as possible, this is the primary document needed for registration/anmeldung.
 3. You will typically need to go to a city corporation office (known as Bürgeramt) to get the registration done.
 You'll need to take an appointment for it.
 You may take it here[10](https://service.berlin.de/dienstleistung/120686/).
 Select all the districts and go for book an appointment.
 Take a suitable but earliest possible appointment.
 Special Note: Start looking for appointments at 7am in the morning.
 7am is when the schedule is updated and if any appointments are cancelled, they are freed and we get to take those slots.
 So start at 7am and take the earliest.
 4. 2 Documents: The proof-of-residence/Woh­nungs­ge­ber­be­stä­ti­gung and your Passport.
 You go there, enquire at the receptionist and confirm your appointment.
 You go in when your time arrives, the documents will be checked and a printed piece of paper with that corporation office's seal will be given back to you - that is the Anmeldung.
 High chance they will take the proof-of-residence for themselves, so don't worry on that.
 It is a 10-15 minute process.
 5. Anmeldung/Registration is done with that.
 Ensure the post-box at your home has your name (especially your last name) on it.
 That is essential.
-In a week or two, you'll receive your Tax-ID (which is needed when you get an internship and you get paid in Germany).
+In a week or two, you'll receive your Tax-ID (which is needed when you get an internship and you get paid in Germany) and Insurance Number Certificate.
 6. Some time later, you might get a post on something called "Radio-Tax" as well.
 You'll have to pay that too.

-## 7.2 Some tips on House-hunt
+# 7.2 Some tips on House-hunt

 A sub-group in our Berlin group had already found home on AirBnB in December itself, and the owner was ready for Anmeldungs for all the individuals in the group, so that group was set when it comes to housing.